LiveNathan/blog/_posts/power.md

 ## Final Thoughts: Bridging the Gap

 For someone who spent decades avoiding anything electrical, I've found this deep dive into power balancing surprisingly interesting.
-But more importantly, I've gained a real appreciation for the stress that technicians like Jordan carry when they're "waiting for something to happen."
+But more importantly, I've gained a real appreciation for the stress that technicians like Marcus carry when they're "waiting for something to happen."

 The disconnect between the office and the field is real.
 Project managers can maintain that "power is not that